-situationists asked: hi, my name is kate- i was accepted ED to cooper for art. i am very concerned that the current student body will feel animosity towards the incoming freshman class due to the repeal of full tuition scholarships, is this true? asking this may seem strange, and i apologize if messaging you was inappropriate or too forward, but i am so very worried.
+situationists said: hi, my name is kate- i was accepted ED to cooper for art. i am very concerned that the current student body will feel animosity towards the incoming freshman class due to the repeal of full tuition scholarships, is this true? asking this may seem strange, and i apologize if messaging you was inappropriate or too forward, but i am so very worried.

 I don’t think there will be animosity really towards the students, but more towards the current administration.
 I don’t really think anyone actually thinks worse of the incoming class because they are paying.
 There might be some kind of shift in dynamic because of tuition, but to be completely honest I think that has nothing to do with the incoming class, and it’s completely unavoidable.
 I wouldn’t worry because I don’t think there’s really going to be any animosity per say.
 I hope this makes sense, and yah don’t get worried about stuff like this because right now is when you should be super excited and stuff before foundation year hits you hard.
 Also, congratulations on getting in!!
 I’ve actually been really impressed by the hometest stuff I’ve seen online from this year.
 Anyways if you have any other questions about cooper feel free to ask, because I feel like there’s a lot of information about cooper that can’t really be found anywhere.